 - Intellectual stimulation: The leader prioritizes creativity, innovation, and out-of-the-box thinking

 But what do those academic concepts look like in the real world?
 Let’s break down some characteristics of transformational leadership.
 Transformational leaders are:

 - Visionary: Because this leadership approach is all about change and improvement, transformational leaders aren’t focused on the here and now.
 They have a clear vision for where they see their team or organization going.

 - Empowering: Inspiration is a word you’ll see come up a lot with transformational leadership.
 These leaders aren’t micromanagers.
+They motivate employees.
 They’re skilled at uniting people around their vision, inspiring them to do their best work, and then trusting them to fulfill their responsibilities.

 - Restless: Transformational leaders believe there’s always room for improvement, and they want to be constantly iterating and growing.
 They aren’t content to stick with what’s comfortable, which makes them a little restless.

-- Risk-takers: These leaders are comfortable with taking risks.
+- Risk-takers: These leaders encourage taking risks.
 While transformational leaders believe in being smart and strategic, they aren’t afraid to try something new.
 They recognize that those leaps are exactly what leads to growth.